 Dr. Ian Lipkin, director of the Columbia University's Center for Infection and Immunity, has dedicated his career to identifying viruses and helping governments and health organizations confront outbreaks and global epidemics.
 Dr. Lipkin says, “UV light breaks down nucleic acid of a virus.
 It almost sterilizes surfaces.
 If you’re outside, it’s generally cleaner than inside simply because of that UV light.”
 UV light is so effective at killing bacteria and viruses it’s often used in hospitals to sterilize equipment.
 In fact, a study published by the American Journal of Infection Control shows that ultraviolet light eliminates up to 98 percent of pathogens in the operating room.

-A company out of Denmark has created a new technology using UVD (Ultra Violet Disinfection) robots that kill 99.99% of bacteria in 10 minutes and are also effective against viruses.
+In a study published by the Journal of Infectious Diseases, scientists simulated sunlight on influenza virus aerosols and found the virus's half-life was significantly reduced from 31.6 min in the dark control group to just 2.4 min in simulated sunlight.
+In other words, sunlight destroyed the virus!
+A company out of Denmark has created a new technology on using UVD (Ultra Violet Disinfection) robots that kill 99.99% of bacteria in 10 minutes and are also effective against viruses.
 The UVD Robot has a proven track record at destroying MERS and it also “kills the coronavirus.”
 The company that created these robots is getting interest from the U.S., not only hospitals but prisons, hotels, and airports.
 The University of Nebraska Medical Center has used UV light to disinfect rooms in the past when treating Ebola patients and they are currently using UV light to kill the coronavirus on facemasks so they can be reused due to the shortage.
 While we don’t have access to a UVD robot in our home, we do have free access to the ultimate UV source outside of our home; the sun!

 FRESH AIR DESTROYS CORONAVIRUS!